pradyun/Py2C/README.md

 print("Hello World!")
 ```

-would translate to something like
+would compile to something like

 ```c
 #include "iostream"